HomeArticleWhat are the risks of investing in cryptocurrency?

-The decentralized nature of Bitcoin means that its value is not affected by governments or local factors; a situation which makes it particularly popular for Africa
+The decentralized nature of Bitcoin means that its value is not affected by governments or local factors; a situation which makes particularly popular for Africa

 By Benjamin Lee